DataDog/documentation/content/agent/autodiscovery/clusterchecks.md

 ### Custom checks

 Running [custom Agent Checks][5] as Cluster Checks is supported, as long as all node-based Agents are able to run it.
-This means your check code:
+This means your Checks' code:

 - must be installed on all node-based Agents where the `clusterchecks` config provider is enabled
 - must not depend on local resources that are not accessible to all agents